huggingface/hub-docs/docs/hub/datasets-duckdb-select.md

 ```

 You can also query Parquet files using the `read_parquet` function (or its alias `parquet_scan`).
+This function, along with other [parameters]((https://duckdb.org/docs/data/parquet/overview.html#parameters)), provides flexibility in handling Parquet files specially if they dont have a `.parquet` extension.
 Let's explore these functions using the auto-converted Parquet files from the same dataset.

 Select using [read_parquet](https://duckdb.org/docs/guides/file_formats/query_parquet.html) function: